ExistensialReset/flowmosr/ethos/EPISTEMOLOGICAL_PLURALISM.md

 - The engineer’s mirror shows structural integrity.
 - The poet’s mirror shows beauty and metaphor.
-- The child’s mirror shows wonder and simplicity.
+- The child’s mirror shows wonder and imaginary unicorns.
 - The elder’s mirror shows wisdom and cycles.

 All are true.